Housing

 First the good news: Helsinki is a very safe city, apartments are well maintained and the public transport network is excellent.

 The bad news?
-There is great demand for housing as Helsinki is Finland's only metropole.
+There is great demand for housing as Helsinki is Finland's only metropolitan area.
 There are not enough apartments for everyone wanting to move in.
 So be one step ahead and start looking for an apartment right after receiving your acceptance letter!

-We recommend you start your house hunting by checking what HOAS and Unihome has to offer you.
-If you are not willing to live in a student housing, check the “Other housing options”-section.
+We recommend you start your house hunting by checking what Hoas and Unihome has to offer you.
+If you are not willing to live in a student housing, you can check out other housing options from the private market.

 The more channels the better